 My goal as a therapist is to give you the tools you need for real, fulfilling change so that you can live a life that reflects your deepest values.

 A painful childhood; a traumatic experience; entrenched destructive habits; uncomfortable emotions, negative thoughts: none of these need to limit or define you.

 Together, we work to promote genuine, meaningful integrated connection between your whole self, your family, your community, and your Creator.

 Offices in Ramat Beit Shemesh and Jerusalem

 About Shmuel Yosef

-Shmuel Yosef Elbinger, BSW, is a therapist working with men and couples in private practice in Ramat Beit Shemesh and Jerusalem.
+Shmuel Yosef Elbinger, MSW, is a therapist working with men and couples in private practice in Ramat Beit Shemesh and Jerusalem.

-Shmuel has learned in kollel for over 10 years and has received rabbinic ordination from Rabbi Zalman Nechemiah Goldberg shlita and Rabbi Yitzchak Kaufman shlita as well as the Israeli Chief Rabbinate.
+Shmuel Yosef has learned in kollel for over 10 years and has received rabbinic ordination from Rabbi Zalman Nechemiah Goldberg shlita and Rabbi Yitzchak Kaufman shlita as well as the Israeli Chief Rabbinate.
 He works with the guidance of leading rabbis (see haskamos) and the supervision of senior therapists.

 Shmuel Yosef and his wife Naomi live in Ramat Beit Shemesh with their four children.